M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

 this.Logger?.Trace(string.format("My message {0}", myObjectVersion); // DO NOT DO THIS!
 this.Logger?.Trace(string.format("My message {0}", myObjectVersion.Title); // DO NOT DO THIS!
 ```

+#### Custom log sensitivity filters

+The logging library contains built-in sensitivity filters for `ObjectVersion`, `ObjectVersionAndProperties`, and `PropertyValue`.
+The VAF Extensions library contains a built-in sensitivity filter for `ObjVerEx`.

+To create a custom log sensitivity filter:

+1. Create a class that inherits from  `MFiles.VaultApplications.Logging.Sensitivity.LogSensitivityFilterBase<TType>` (where `TType` is the type that your filter handles).
+2. The system can only cope with a single filter being registered for any given type.
+If you are looking to override a built-in sensitivity filter (e.g. to add your own for `ObjectVersion`), then:
+  1. Add the [DoNotAutomaticallyRegister] attribute to your class to stop the system automatically finding and registering it.
+  2. After the log manager is initialized, call `LogSensitivityFilterFactory.Default.Register`, passing an instance of the log sensitivity filter and ensuring that `overwriteExistingRegistrations` is true.

 ### Logging exclusions